moetunes/Nextwm/README.md

   * Added option in the config and rc files for opening new window at the top or bottom of the stack when using attach aside
   * Added a stacking window mode
+  * Seperated the window and bar colours in the config.h and rc files

 ###Installation